 - Preheat your oven to 325F

-- Remove the majority of the pumpkin guts from the seeds by hand or by rinsing them with cool water.
-If rinsed, gently dry before further handling.
-Set aside in a deep bowl.
+- Remove the majority of the pumpkin guts from the seeds by hand or by rinsing them with cool water if preferred.

-- Mix sugar, cinnamon, and nutmeg in a separate container.
+- Mix brown sugar, allspice, cinnamon, and nutmeg in a separate container.
 Stir well to combine.

 - Sprinkle the sugar mixture over your bowl of seeds and toss to coat evenly.